 Studies show that incorporating resistance bands with free weight training brings greater results when compared to free weight training alone.

 We mentioned how portable resistance bands are and it’s among the top reasons why we love them.
 If you’re thinking about doing workouts at home, pair it with your level of resistance for a sweat session unlike any other.

 If you're thinking of hitting leg day at home or at the gym with your resistance bands, there are some brutal resistance bands workouts you can try from the list below.

 If you’re at the gym, sub it out for the machine and give your muscles a different type of burn — or add it to your bench press or deadlift for extra tension.

 Resistance bands can be used to build various muscle groups, such as biceps, shoulders, hamstrings, triceps, lats, quads, glutes, and more.
 Some top resistance band exercises you can try out are:

 All of the mentioned resistance band exercises are considered traditional moves but substituting resistance bands for free weight gives you a full-body workout.

 When deciding to purchase your own resistance bands, it’s a good idea to watch out for some key distinctions.
 Be sure you’re investing in quality that will support your fitness level.

 We mentioned some bands have handles or grip, those typically serve the purpose of pulling and are good for upper body movements.
 Loop bands tend to be more versatile and can be used for almost any upper and lower body workout.

 Thousands of people trust Gymreapers for premium fitness apparel and equipment.
-If you’re looking for reliable resistance bands to fuel your workouts, we're made our resistance bands available.
-Our resistance bands are compact, durable, and available in many resistance levels.
+If you’re looking for reliable resistance bands to fuel your workouts, we suggest you try our resistance bands because they are compact, durable, and available in many resistance levels.